Sell Your Haunted House: Production

-On 21 September 2020, it was reported that Jang Na-ra and Jung Yong-hwa have received proposal to pair in an occult drama and they are considering it positively.
+On September 21, 2020, it was reported that Jang Na-ra and Jung Yong-hwa have received proposal to pair in an occult drama and they are considering it positively.
 In November 2020, the drama production company Monster Union confirmed the drama Daebak Real Estate for first half of 2021.

-On 12 February 2021, it was reported that Jang Na-ra and Jung Yong-hwa were preparing for the drama.
-Kang Hong-seok and Baek Eun-hye had previously worked together in the tvN Wednesday and Thursday drama What's Wrong with Secretary Kim (2018).
+On February 12, 2021, it was reported that Jang Na-ra and Jung Yong-hwa were preparing for the drama.
+Kang Hong-seok and Baek Eun-hye had previously worked together in the tvN's Wednesday and Thursday drama What's Wrong with Secretary Kim (2018).
 Ahn Gil-kang and Baek Ji-won had previously worked together in the KBS2 weekend drama Once Again (2020).